CExKForsyth/Kyles-Case-IQ-Notes/how_to_pull_inserts_to_local.md

 ### Step 6:
 After running each of these from the worker, go back to the db box, and navigate to the external-dumps directory from earlier.
->> Run this command: `ls -halt`
+> Run this command: `ls -halt`

 You should now see all the files you just created from the worker.
 ￼
 ### Step 7:
 Now we compile them into a zip file.
->> This is where the date is important.
+> This is where the date is important.

 From this directory, run the following command to create a zip file, but use the same date as the created files:
 `find *2023-11-08* -exec tar -rvf archive-nov-08.tar.gz {} --strip-components=1 \;`
->>make sure to also change the date in the archive file name to match the date of the field as well
+> Make sure to also change the date in the archive file name to match the date of the field as well

 ### Step 7:
 Now download the created zip file.